MiDataInt/mdi-apps-framework/shiny/shared/README.md

 Within the **global**, **session** and **optional** folders:

-**classes** are R Shiny S3 classes that define resuable data objects for use by developers writing Portal code.
+**classes** are R Shiny S3 classes that define reusable data objects for use by developers writing MDI code.
 Their general purpose is to encapsulate methods and other common logics.
 Classes are never used to access or create the UI.

-**modules** are R Shiny modules that define resuable UI components and associated server logic for app steps, widgets, etc.
+**modules** are R Shiny modules that define reusable UI components and associated server logic for app steps, widgets, etc.
 Specifically:

-    appControl      control overall framework bevhavior
+    appControl      control overall framework behavior
-    appSteps        common analysis steps used by apps, e.g. to load files developerTools  UI components only added during Portal development globus          functions that support user login via the Globus service widgets         UI components to embed on pages, e.g. plot boxes
+    appSteps        common analysis steps used by apps, e.g. to load files developerTools  UI components only added during MDI development globus          functions that support user login via the Globus service widgets         UI components to embed on pages, e.g. plot boxes